Ousman Maheshe

-Ousman Maheshe (born April 2, 2002) is a Congolese professional football player.
+Ousman Maheshe (born 2 April 2002) is a Congolese professional footballer who plays for Edmonton BTB SC in League1 Alberta.

 Early life

-Born in the Democratic Republic of Congo, Mahesle grew up in Edmonton, Alberta.
+Born in the Democratic Republic of Congo, Mahesle grew up in Edmonton, Canada.
 He began playing youth soccer at age four with the South Clareview Cobras, later playing with Xtreme FC, Victoria FC, and St. Albert Impact, also playing for the Alberta provincial team, where after impressing at nationals, he was selected to join a Canada U15 camp.
 At the age of 14, he joined the FC Edmonton Academy.

 College career

 In 2019, he committed to attend the Northern Alberta Institute of Technology, where he would play for the men's soccer team beginning in 2020.
 In his first season playing for the Ooks in 2021, he scored 10 goals in six league games, to lead the Alberta Colleges Athletics Conference.
 He scored another eight goals in four national championship matches, helping the Ooks to a third-place finish, including a four-goal performance against the Brandon Bobcats and a hat trick the next day against St. Thomas Tommies.
 That year, he was named to the 2021-22 ACAC Men's Soccer All-Conference Team and a 2021 CCAA Men's Soccer Championship All-Star.

 In 2022, he began attending MacEwan University, playing for the men's soccer team.

+In 2024, he began attending Carleton University.
+At the end of the 2024 season, he was named an OUA East First Team All-Star.

 Club career

-In 2021, he played with Edmonton Scottish in the 2021 Summer Series.
+In 2021, he played with Edmonton Scottish in the 2021 Summer Series exhibition tournament.

-On March 29, 2022, he signed a contract with HFX Wanderers FC of the Canadian Premier League, immediately being sent on loan to FC Edmonton.
+On 29 March 2022, he signed a contract with HFX Wanderers FC of the Canadian Premier League, immediately being sent on loan to FC Edmonton.
 He made his professional debut, in a substitute appearance, on May 15 against Pacific FC.
 In August, he departed the club, returning to university, as part of his developmental contract.

+In 2024, he played with the St. Albert Impact in League1 Alberta.